aycarl/NOW/README.md

 1. **Clone the repository**: `git clone <repository-url>`
 2. **Install dependencies**: `flutter pub get`
 3. **Run the app**: `flutter run`

+### Notes
+- The About page uses `url_launcher` to open https://www.paperhuts.com in the system browser.
+If you hit a missing package error, run `flutter pub get`.

 ### Contribution Guidelines
 - Organize new features under `lib/features/<feature_name>/`